 A study conducted by the National Institutes of Health found that automobile crashes were the leading cause of SCI’s in individuals 45 years old and younger, and falls the leading cause for individuals above the age of 45.
 Gunshot wounds, motorcycle crashes, and diving accidents were found to be more prevalent in men when compared to women.

 Although spinal cord injuries may not be the most common of injuries, their impact can be devastating as complete recovery is rare.
-Our Georgia catastrophic injury lawyers at Harris Lowry Manton LLP have decades of experience in these cases.
+Our Georgia spinal injury lawyers at Harris Lowry Manton LLP have decades of experience in these cases.
 To schedule a free consultation, contact our team at our Atlanta office by calling 404-961-7650, or call our Savannah office at 912-651-9967.

 Harris Lowry Manton LLP is a dedicated full-service trial law firm.
 Our Georgia personal injury lawyers fight for the injured throughout every step of the legal process.
 We explain how litigation works from the moment you come into one of our offices in Atlanta or Savannah until your case is solved.
 Our legal team has achieved remarkable success because we leave no stone unturned when investigating our client’ claims and what should have been done to prevent their injuries.
 We file claims against all responsible parties — not just the most obvious one.